 While a specific snoring surgery might reduce one patient's symptoms effectively, that particular surgical option may completely ineffective for a different patient.

-Providing a detailed clinical history and physical assessment will help determine the most appropriate surgery for snoring.
+Providing a detailed clinical history, physical assessment (and in some situations a sleep study) will help determine the most appropriate surgery for snoring.

 Melbourne Sleep Surgery will identify your treatment options for snoring and explain each in detail you understand; so you and your partner can make informed choices.